anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 Let us refer to the above networking set up to be part of the hp-B1-b and hp-B4-b host profiles but the basic configurations as specified in Table 4-3.

-In our example, the flavor series B1 and B4, are each mapped to two different host profiles hp-B1-a and hp-B1-b, and hp-B4-a and hp-B4-b respectively.
+In our example, the Profile Extensions B1 and B4, are each mapped to two different host profiles hp-B1-a and hp-B1-b, and hp-B4-a and hp-B4-b respectively.
 Different network configurations, reservation of CPU cores, Lag values, etc. result in different host profiles.

 To ensure Tenant CPU isolation from the host services (Operating System (OS), hypervisor and OpenStack agents), the following needs to be configured